Naana Eyiah Quansah

-Naana Eyiah Quansah is a Ghanaian politician and a member of the New Patriotic Party.
-She is currently the member of parliament for Gomoa Central Constituency in the Central Region of Ghana.
-She is currently the Deputy Minister for Interior.
+Naana Eyiah is a Ghanaian politician and a member of the New Patriotic Party.
+She is the former member of parliament for Gomoa Central Constituency in the Central Region of Ghana.
+She was a Deputy Minister for Interior.

 Early life and education

-Quansah was born on 14 February 1963 and hails from Gomoa Lome in the Central Region of Ghana.
+Naana Eyiah was born on 14 February 1963 and hails from Gomoa Lome in the Central Region of Ghana.
 She had a diploma in Project Management in 2017.

 Career

-Quansah was the chief executive officer for Naaba Company Limited.
+Eyiah was the chief executive officer for Naaba Company Limited.

 Politics

-Quansah is a member of the New Patriotic Party.
+Naana Eyiah is a member of the New Patriotic Party.
 She was the former Deputy Minister for Lands and Natural Resources.

 2016 election

 In the 2016 Ghanaian general elections, she won the Gomoa Central Constituency parliamentary seat with 14,178 votes making 51.6% of the total votes cast whilst the NDC parliamentary candidate Rachel Florence Appoh had 12,858 votes making 46.8% of the total votes cast, the CPP parliamentary candidate Emmanuel Appoh Mensah had 280 votes making 1.0% of the total votes cast and the PPP parliamentary candidate Grace Ignophia Appiah had 174 votes making 0.6% of the total votes cast.